luke-hays/web-boilerplate/frontend-example/README.md

 add playwright config, scripts, and make sure jest doesnt attempt to run playwright tests and vice versa. works well out of the box

 ## Tailwind
+tailwindcss
+postcss
+autoprefixer

+This has jacked my config up but works now

 ## Eslint
 eslint